-In a Nutshell: Emotionally beautiful story with a charming, close-knit family who focus on appreciating the simpler things in life
+Little Women by Louisa May Alcott is an emotionally beautiful story with a charming, close-knit family who focus on appreciating the simpler things in life.
+Excellent on audio.

 In picturesque nineteenth-century New England, tomboyish Jo, beautiful Meg, fragile Beth, and romantic Amy come of age while their father is off to war.